 However, for too many older people, growing older is simply not what it should be.
 Too many older people live in poverty and have to choose whether to heat or eat, too many older people are the victims of abuse, too many feel isolated, vulnerable, lonely and afraid, and don't have the information they need to make important decisions about their lives.

 It is the Commissioner's job to make sure that the issues that matter most to older people are being addressed.
-The Commissioner and her team do this through working in partnership with a wide range of bodies, through developing good practice, but also through reviewing, scrutinising, challenging and where appropriate, laying down standards that we expect to be met.
+The Commissioner and her team do this through working in partnership with a wide range of bodies, through developing good practice, but also through reviewing, scrutinising, challenging and, where appropriate, using the Commissioner's legal powers to lay down standards that must be met.